UniBreakfast/web-dev-knowledge-graph/requirements/layout-markup.md

 ## [Aside requirements](#aside-requirements)

 Normally aside should present a list of all links to and from the current node.
-Each link should be represented by a list item with a heading with the linked node name (prefixed with direction shown with an arrow), a link description and a vertically stacked button group floating to the right with "Edit Link" and "Delete Link" buttons.
+Each link should be represented by a list item with a heading with the linked node name (prefixed with direction shown with an arrow based on the class `incoming` or `outgoing`), a link description and a vertically stacked button group floating to the right with "Edit Link" and "Delete Link" buttons.

 Heading, paragraph and button group should be wrapped in a summary element with details showing the linked node description paragraph if expanded.
 There also should be a "Go to Node" button floating to the left of that paragraph.

 Alternatively (if no node is currently selected) there should be a list of all the links.
 Each link should be represented by a list item with a heading with "From" node name, an arrow right and "To" node name.
+Every link item should have `outgoing` class.
 There should also be a paragraph with the link description below with a button "Go to Link" floating to the right of that paragraph.

 [Back to top](#page-layout-markup-requirements)